Investors who want to explore various investment opportunities in Turkey

 is the establishment of a new commercial company

-after two or more have been merged together.
+after two or more firms have merged.
 At least one of the companies is transferred with all its rights, obligations and assets and the company or companies being merged will be dissolved after the completion of the process.

 According to the Turkish Commercial Code, mergers can take place after one company has bought the other (and assimilates it) or when two companies form a new legal entity.